We may earn income from links in this post. Please read this Disclosure for details.

 - Although Calabash is close to the West Indies Beer Company and Beer Garden, the secluded location in Saint George Parish means you’ll need to drive or take a taxi to dine at other restaurants in Grenada.

-- Among the best hotels in Grenada on the beach, crescent-shaped L’Anse aux Epines is a beautiful beach dotted by lofty palm trees but it isn’t as long as Grand Anse beach.
+- Among the best hotels in Grenada on the beach, crescent-shaped L’Anse aux Epines is a beautiful but it isn’t as long as Grand Anse beach.

-- Located at the most southerly tip of Grenada where although clean, the waters aren’t as clear blue as they are on the western side of the island.
+- Located at the most southerly tip of Grenada, West Indies where although clean, the waters aren’t as clear blue as they are on the western side of the island.

 - If you’re travelling with children, between January 15 and March 15th, children must be over the age of 12.

 - It’s far from St. George’s so not as easy to arrange DIY tours of the historic center or other attractions.

 - Closed August to October (check website for details).